elixir-lang/elixir-lang.github.com/_posts/2020-08-20-embedded-elixir-at-farmbot.markdown

 tags: embedded nerves
 ---

+*Welcome to our series of case studies about companies using Elixir in production.
+[Click here](/cases.html) to see all cases we have published so far.*

 [FarmBot](https://farm.bot/) is an open-source precision agriculture CNC farming project that includes a robot farming machine, software, and documentation including a farming data repository.
 FarmBot's machines use IoT technology to make it easy for farmers to remotely manage their gardens.

 Farmbot is built with [Nerves](https://www.nerves-project.org/), an open-source platform and infrastructure to build, deploy, and securely manage your fleet of IoT devices at speed and scale.